 HRRA recognizes that there must be a careful, evenhanded approach to how localities address the issue of short-term rentals.
 The basic underpinning of any regulatory approach to short-term rentals must be premised on fairly balancing the property rights of homeowners with the legitimate health, safety, and welfare concerns of the community.

-HRRA believes that short term rentals should be a by-right use, subject to policies that address legitimate health, safety, and welfare concerns in the least restrictive manner possible.
+HRRA believes that short term rentals should remain a by-right use, subject to policies that address legitimate health, safety, and welfare concerns in the least restrictive manner possible.
 HRRA urges localities to refrain from policies that treat properties differently if they are used for short-term rentals versus longer-term rentals unless the distinctive nature of the short-term rental itself gives legitimate rise to the need for the proposed policy.
-(August 30, 2018)
+(August 30, 2018; Modified April, 2021)

 The Chesapeake Bay Preservation Act currently applies to 29 counties and 17 cities defined in the Act as “Tidewater Virginia” and requires local governments to incorporate into their local comprehensive plans, zoning ordinances, stormwater management ordinances, subdivision ordinances and erosion and sediment control ordinances water quality protection measures which define and protect environmentally sensitive lands.
 HRRA is extremely concerned about achieving a balance between a healthy Chesapeake Bay and a strong, viable economy throughout the Commonwealth.

 HRRA will support efforts that will seek to better protect one of our most valuable natural and economic resources, the Chesapeake Bay; in other words, HRRA supports expansion of the CBPA to include the entire Chesapeake Bay Watershed.